9helix/NEO-Autoscript/README.md

 Firstly, you'll need a driver executable for you browser you wish to use placed in your PATH.
 You can download the needed driver [here](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/).

 In the `config.py` file you can configure the settings used in the program.
 Default values are already written.<br>
 Next, `script_fetch.py` is used to access the MPC site using the browser and the `selenium` module.
 By running that file, it will open a separate browser window through which it will navigate to get the list of all the available asteroids.
-After it's done, the window will close.<br>
+After it's done, the window will close and the data will be written in file `date-raw.txt`.<br>
 While `main.py` can automatically run the `script_fetch.py` if it detects that the `shared_var.py` file is empty or if the date in it doesn't match the current date.
-Then the `main.py` will process the data that `script_fetch.py` has written and output it in the separate file.<br>
+Then the `main.py` will process the data that `script_fetch.py` has written and output it in two files: `date-log.txt` (contains the asteroids for the script) and `date-excluded.txt` (contains the rast of the asteroids that didn't fit in the script).
+Also it will write all the asteroids sorted from the one that shows up earliest on the sky to the one that shows up latest to a file `date-time-sorted.txt`<br>
-Also, `map_fetch.py` is used to open in a browser an uncertainty map of a desired object at the desired time, as long as the desired object and time are written in the `unprocessed.txt`.<br><br>
+Also, `map_fetch.py` is used to open in a browser an uncertainty map of a desired object at the desired time, as long as the desired object and time are written in the `date-raw.txt`.<br><br>

 # Contact <img src='https://image.flaticon.com/icons/png/512/3062/3062634.png' width='30'/>